 I regularly get asked for advice on hiring a virtual assistant, so here’s my complete guide to hiring a VA, including my top tips for making sure it’s a success.

 I’ve been lucky enough to have a few great VAs work with me, so thought I would bosh out my tips for hiring one.
 If you’ve never hired a VA, never even thought about it, this guide will walk you through the entire process.
-If you’ve had a few VAs maybe this guide will help improve your processes.
+And if you’ve had a few VAs before, this guide will help improve your processes and get success.
 Let’s go!

 Hiring a virtual assistant guide